 These are SO AMAZING.
 Seriously, mamas.
 Can you imagine the most epic nighttime Easter egg hunt that these would allow?!
 No one would ever forget it!

 by A Pumpkin and a Princess

 If your kiddos love Minions as much as my little one does, then these are SURE to be a hit this year!
 These really seem so simple and have such adorable results.

 OH MY GOSH, I’m in love!
 There’s a chance I saved the best for last unintentionally.
 These are so so so cute!
 And I’m kind of a hot mess with a glue gun (pun not intended, lol) and I think even I can do these!
 I’ve been trying to figure out what to use for my centerpiece for Easter, and I think I just found it!
 If we use plastic instead of actual eggs, we can even keep these for years to come!
 YES!

 I hope found some fun tutorials to try with your littles this year, mama.
 I know I found a few… or twenty… that I can’t wait to try!
 We love simple, beautiful craft projects (especially those that double as home décor!) in my house.
 Perhaps we’ll even turn the speckled eggs, chalkboard Easter eggs, or yarn-wrapped eggs into a fun Spring wreath or cute mantle décor!

 It sounds like I might just end up with a new favorite Easter tradition.

 No matter how you celebrate this year, I wish you and yours a very happy Easter!

-PS: I’ll keep you posted on where the Easter basket ends up this year!
-If you have any good hiding spot suggestions, let me know in the comments!
+PS: This year’s Easter basket ended up inside the formal living room’s coffee table/trunk!
+If you have any good hiding spot suggestions for future years, let me know in the comments!